simplesamlphp/simplesamlphp/docs/simplesamlphp-developer-information.md

 If the SimpleSAMLphp code relies on other repositories on the [simplesamlphp](https://github.com/simplesamlphp) site then they are brought in using composer as shown for example for the [saml2 library](https://github.com/simplesamlphp/simplesamlphp/blob/435ce92874a789101495504cd6c4da600fb01334/composer.json#L73).

+## Code checks

+The github actions perform some linting and checks on the php code.
+The linting is done with super-linter and the php checks with phpcs.
+You can run the phpcs checks locally by executing `phpcs` in the root of the git repository.
+If you would like your simpler issues to be solved for you execute `phpcbf` which will update the code to remedy as many issues as it can.

 ## Following a simple login

 The `SimpleSAML\Auth\Simple` class takes the authentication_source